AdobeDocs/marketo.en/help/marketo/product-docs/administration/settings/email-tracking-link-headers.md

 <table>
  <tr>
   <td><strong>Strict-Transport-Security</strong></td>
-  <td>Use this to guarantee connections to Landing Pages will always be served over HTTPS (should only be set for subscriptions with Landing Pages secured by SSL)</td>
+  <td>Use this to guarantee tracking links will always be served over HTTPS (should only be set for subscriptions with tracking links secured by SSL)</td>
  </tr>
 </table>